bristermitten/pdm/README.md

 }
 ```

-This file's contents will be loaded automatically when you create a new `PluginDependencyManager`
+This file's contents will be loaded automatically and downloaded.

 **Loading**